null Skip to Content

 • When mixing colors to create a specific shade, using a scrap material is best

-• Water can be used to thin paint when necessary
+• Use water to thin paint when necessary

 Top Tips for Installing Wall Paneling

-As you follow the above steps, these top tips will ensure that you are happy with the finished product.
+These helpful tips will ensure that you are happy with your finished product.

-After your panels are delivered, store them in the installation location for at least 24 hours.
+After your panels are delivered, lay them flat in the installation location for at least 24 hours.
 This will give the panels time to acclimate to the environment.
-Make sure you store the panels flat until installation.
+Be sure to keep them away from moisture and heat sources.

 Start Your Wall Panel Project Today!